Description

 Sodium Hydroxide is usually packed in 25 to 500 kg bags or barrels for bulk volumes.

 Sodium Hydroxide solutions, like other corrosive acids and alkalis, can quickly degrade proteins and lipids in living tissues via amide hydrolysis and ester hydrolysis, leading to chemical burns and potentially permanent blindness if they come into contact with the eyes.
 Rubber gloves, safety goggles, and other protective gear should always be worn when working with this chemical or any of its solutions.
 Like other corrosives, alkali spills on the skin require extensive irrigation with water as the first line of defense.
 The recommended washing time is 10-15 minutes.
-In addition, the heat produced by dissolving sodium hydroxide is quite exothermic.
+In addition, the heat produced by dissolving hydroxide is quite exothermic.
 It can lead to burns or even start a fire.
-Caution should be taken when storing sodium hydroxide.
+Caution should be taken when storing sodium.

 Reviews